bmaupin/test-civ5-scenario/docs/log.md

    e.g. 540 \* 1.04 = 562

-1. Note the Y coordinate of the top of the head
+1. Note the X and Y coordinate of the centre of top of the head

-   e.g 110
+   e.g 629, 110

 1. _Image_ > _Canvas Size_ and resize image

    1. Note the original width of the image

+      e.g. 1344

    1. Set the _Canvas Size_ as appropriate